-Colorists Are The Unsung Heroes Of The Comic Industry, And It’s Time To Pay Attention
+Colorists Are The Unsung Heroes Of Comics, And It's Time To Pay Attention

 It’s no secret that there are serious problems in the comic book industry, but some are more apparent than others.
 A comic colorist’s job is absolutely crucial to the tone of a book — their work can make or break the reading experience.
 But colorists are dealt a pretty difficult hand by their peers.

 They’re often brought on to a project the very end of development, sometimes leaving them with little to no say in creative direction.
 They’re at the end of the production timeline, which burdens them with rigid deadlines even when writers and fellow artists deliver their parts late.